krsukanto/openshift-tekton-june-2022/Day1/README.md

 - Controllers are the one which adds monitoring capability to the OpenShift cluster
 - Controllers always compares the Desired state with the Current State and when there is deviation it acts to ensure the Desired State matches the Acutal Current State
-- Different Controller has differnt functionalities
+- Different Controller has different functionalities
 - For example
   - Deployment Controller is the one which manages ReplicaSet ( an entry in the etcd database )
   - Deployment Controller is the one which consumes Deployment and creates ReplicaSet as per the definition in Deployment